Farouk-Muda/Salary-Trends-in-Data-Science-Power-BI/README.md

  - Explore average salaries across various countries to highlight regional disparities and opportunities.

 ## Tools and Technologies
+- DAX Functions: writing DAX expressions for calculated columns, measures, and advanced data modeling.
+- Power Query: data transformation, cleansing, and shaping using Power Query for ETL processes.

 ## Dataset
+- Source: This dataset is obtained from kaggle [Data Science Salary](https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries) It contains informatio
+- Size: It consists of 606 rows and 11 columns. the columns are:
+  1.work_year:	The year in which the work or data record pertains.
+  2.experience_level:	The level of experience of the employee.
+  3.employment_type:	The type of employment contract.
+  4.job_title	:The title or designation of the job role.
+  5.salary	:The total salary amount (likely in the local currency) received for the job role.
+  6.salary_currency	:The currency in which the salary is paid.
+  7.salary_in_usd: The salary converted into USD for standardized comparison.
+  8.employee_residence: The country or location where the employee resides while working.
+  9.remote_ratio: The proportion of the job that is performed remotely.
+  10.company_location: The country or location where the company is headquartered or operates.
+  11.company_size: The size of the company.

 ## Data Cleaning and Preparation
+- Handling Abbreviated Rows: Converted abbreviated terms to full forms for better understanding in columns such as employment_type, experience_level, employee_residence, and company_size.
+Example:"FT" → "Full-time", "S" → "Small", "M" → "Medium".
+- Missing Values: In the power query editor, I examined the valid, error and empty under the column quality.
+- Data Normalization: Checked and ensured all salary values are positive integers.

 ## Insights